 + Why Georgette?

-We're a one-stop shop for all things design related.
+We're a one-stop shop for all things packaging and design related.

 + Where are your products manufactured?

 We do our absolute best to work with manufacturers in North America!
 Paperboard and corrugate boxes are made in Canada, bags and cold cups are made in the United States, and cups and sleeves are made overseas.